 Liquid chlorine is used instead of bleach because you need to use less to achieve the same sanitizing effect as it has a higher chlorine concentration.

 So when adding liquid chlorine to your swimming pool, you must be careful with its quantity and concentration.

-It’s worth noting that liquid chlorine is unstabilized chlorine, so you may need to add cyanuric acid after shocking the pool to prevent chlorine from depleting.
+It’s worth noting that liquid chlorine is unstabilized chlorine, so you may need to add cyanuric acid after adding to the pool to prevent chlorine from depleting.